Abhi-2809/AI-Assignment-Bits-Hyderabad-/AI_Assignment_1(Q2)/README.md

 TESTING

-Add picutre of intital and final states
+The intital and final states are shown below